Fr4nc3/cs-class-project/project-b/Readme.md

 # Future

-JavaScript is taking the word with every new release, many more features that improve the experience as a software developer, and the speed and experience of the users on the internet.
+JavaScript is taking the word with every new release.
+Indeed, many excellent features were left out of this list.
+Many more will come with new releases.
+Moreover, something is manifest, and JavaScript has evolved to improve the coding experience for software developers, and the speed and UX experience of the users on the internet.

 # References